aiogram/aiogram/docs2/api/methods/add_sticker_to_set.rst

 Imports:

 - :code:`from aiogram.methods import AddStickerToSet`
-- :code:`from aiogram.api.methods import AddStickerToSet`
+- :code:`from aiogram.methods import AddStickerToSet`
-- :code:`from aiogram.api.methods.add_sticker_to_set import AddStickerToSet`
+- :code:`from aiogram.methods.add_sticker_to_set import AddStickerToSet`

 In handlers with current bot
 ----------------------------